adeel-ahmed99/reinforcement-learning/README.md

 Environment:

 - S represents the start state, F is a state the agent can use to continue towards the goal state G, and H represents a 'hole' state, and ends the iteration.
+- The current state is highlighted in red.
+- The files vi_and_pi.py, and mc_td_and_qlearning.py respectively contain the methods used to run the environment, and you can change the various parameters there.

 ![Screenshot](demo.png)